Main Menu

 Here's how we made our soup while wilderness camping in Russia.
 We picked the edible mushrooms, caught some fish, boiled some water, added some salt, herbs, onion, and potatoes and let it cook on the coals.

-The amazing thing is that when the fish cooks, the bone separates and falls to the bottom of the pot.
-So you eat everything except what's at the bottom of the pot unless you filet your fish.
-(Recipe from Russia)
+The amazing thing is that when the fish cooks, the bones separate and falls to the bottom of the pot.
+So you eat everything except what's at the bottom of the pot, unless you fillet your fish.

 Marshmallow Taffy